Making SAP SuccessFactors and SAP Cloud Integration more reliable and performant

 In this blog post, you will learn about the many finer configurations in SAP Cloud Integration that can help you design an integrated flow connecting to SAP SuccessFactors.
 The topic can be complicated and hence I have tried to group all the known options under different topics with links for further reading on each topic.

 Always use SAP SuccessFactors adapter variants instead of Generic SOAP and OData

 SAP Cloud Integration gives both OData and SAP SuccessFactors adapter variants.
 Though both provide same functionalities at the protocol level, there are additional application-specific headers and functionalities in SAP SuccessFactors variant that can help you and SAP Support better troubleshoot problems.
 For instance, the Message-ID in SAP Cloud Integration is forwarded via headers to SAP Successfactors.
 The message ID can help you correlate a failing HTTP request in SAP SuccessFactors Audit Logs to SAP Cloud Integration Messages.

 Check out help documentation to know about all the functionalities: Configure the SuccessFactors OData V2 Receiver Adapter

 Enable session reuse

 Cloud solutions create an abstraction between the service and the server.
 However, all the requests eventually have to reach a server in the cloud to be processed.
-Session reuse is a great way to ensuring the cloud infrastructure can forward your requests to the same server, called pinning.
-This pinning can be extremely helpful when we are reading large volumes of data across multiple requests.
-Reusing session will ensure the requests are reaching the same server which already has all the resources such as database resolved and available.
-Additionally, session reuse eliminates the need for authorizations in subsequent calls further improving the network turnaround time.
+Session reuse is a great way to ensure the cloud infrastructure can forward your requests to the same server, called pinning.
+This pinning can be extremely helpful when reading large volumes of data across multiple requests.
+Reusing the session will ensure the requests reach the same server, which already has all the resources, such as the database resolved and available.
+Additionally, session reuse eliminates the need for authorizations in subsequent calls, improving the network turnaround time.

 Suggested reading on session reuse: Cloud Integration – How to configure Session Handling in Integration Flow